sherirosalia/Health_by_State/README.md

 ## State of Health

 Interactive scatterplot examines rates of obesity, smoking, poverty, age and health across the US.
+The link to the deployment is in the "About" section of this page.

 ### Frameworks
 D3.js and Bootstrap 4.